petcomputacaoufrgs/papagaio/README.md

 On the first step, we'll use text generation techniques, using Recurrent Neural Networks (RNNs) and Long-Short Term Memories (LSTMs).
 With the effectiveness of the training, even if it's reasonable, we'll perform the same implementation using specific models such as Transformers.

 ## Dataset
+The dataset is a composition of several songs in MIDI format.
+The .mid files are split by artist and we have, in total, about XXXX files.

+The dataset can be found on Kaggle [here](https://www.kaggle.com/edufantini/songs-in-midi) and in the [official website](https://colinraffel.com/projects/lmd/).
+We used the **Clean MIDI subset**.

 ## Data preprocessing
 From an input file with songs in MIDI format, we preprocess the data in order to encode them using multi-hot encoding.